Nintedanib: Legal status

 In February 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Nintedanib Accord for the treatment of adults with idiopathic pulmonary fibrosis, other chronic fibrosing interstitial lung diseases (ILDs) with a progressive phenotype, and systemic sclerosis-associated interstitial lung disease (SSc-ILD).
 The applicant for this medicinal product is Accord Healthcare S.L.U.
 Nintedanib Accord is a generic of Ofev, which has been authorized in the EU since January 2015.

 Brand names

 Boehringer is using the brand name Ofev for marketing nintedanib for idiopathic pulmonary fibrosis and Vargatef for marketing the medication for lung cancer.

 Research

+Breast cancer

+In 2024, a long-term follow-up study of a Phase 2 randomized controlled trial in early-stage, HER2-negative breast cancer demonstrated that mechanical conditioning of cancer cells, via extracellular matrix stiffness caused by fibrosis, is a predictive biomarker for nintedanib.
+The study employed a novel biomarker of mechanical conditioning, the MeCo Score, previously associated with breast cancer survival in a 2021 study.
+Patients with high MeCo Score tumors at baseline who received neoadjuvant nintedanib plus chemotherapy (versus chemotherapy alone) before surgery experienced a 62% reduction in their risk of recurrence, with a median follow-up of 9.7 years.

+In 2026, the Spanish National Cancer Research Centre (CNIO) received a grant from the Carlos III Health Institute to continue evaluating the MeCo Score in HER2-negative breast cancer.

 Nintedanib is being tested in several phase I to III clinical trials for cancer.
 Angiogenesis inhibitors such as nintedanib may be effective in a range of solid tumour types including lung, ovarian, metastatic bowel, liver and brain cancer.

 Current phase II trials are investigating the effect of nintedanib in patients with bladder cancer, metastatic bowel cancer, liver cancer and the brain tumour glioblastoma multiforme.

 A Phase III trial completed in 2015 investigated the use of nintedanib in combination with carboplatin and paclitaxel as a first line treatment for patients with ovarian cancer.